aikarimov/ODERECON/README.md

 \end{aligned}
 \end{cases}$$

+Then, we can solve this reconstructed system with a standard matlab solver like `ode45`, using a function `oderecon` as a right-hand side function of a differential equation.
+The obtained trajectory is shown yellow in the right pane.

 ## Installation
 Download a zip file or via git, and then add the ABM_LSM_Optim directory to your search path: